vsbron/course-nextJs2025-product-store/README.md

 ## Features

 - **Browse Products**: Users can view products like chairs, lamps, beds, and more.
-- **Favorites**: Add or remove products from favorites (fully functional).
+- **Favorites**: Add or remove products from favorites.
-- **Reviews**: Leave reviews on products and delete them if desired.
+- **Reviews**: Leave and manage reviews on products.
+- **Shopping Cart**: Add items, update quantities, remove products, and view totals.
+- **Checkout Flow**: Complete purchases using a custom API that integrates with Stripe for payment.
+- **Order History**: Users can see a list of paid orders and their details.
+- **Admin Panel**: Admin users can manage products and see all orders.
-- **Search Bar**: Search for products at the top of the page with instant results.
+- **Search Bar**: Find products quickly via instant search.
 - **Theme Toggler**: Switch between light and dark modes.
-- **Admin Panel**: Admin users can view all products and create new ones.
 - **Responsive Design**: Fully optimized for mobile and desktop.

 ---